luismgb/flash-chat/README.md

 # Flash Chat

-iOS App where users can log in and chat with other members that have signed up.
+iOS App that uses Firebase where users can log in and chat with other members that have signed up.

 ## Authors